jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2015/day01/README.md

         if (direction == '(') currentFloor.inc() else currentFloor.dec()
     }

-## Over-engineering vs. practicing good habits
+## Practicing good habits v. over-engineering

 For a program this small, it may seem a bit heavy-handed to do any refactoring at all.
-However, this is practice that will be applied in real-world programs.
-This kind of attention to detail paves the way for a gentler and more enjoyable experience for readers trying to understand the code.
+However, I'm not solving these problems to compete based on time or brevity.
+I do this to practice habits that I can apply in real-world development.
+By being mindful of code design and readability, I aim to improve my skill in writing code that is more readable and maintainable.

 ## Using a sequence for Part 2 (first solution)

 When I extracted the `runningFold()` operation in Part 2, I also added `.asSequence()` to the call chain to make sure I was operating on a sequence rather than a collection.
-This allowed the iteration of `runningFold()` to be terminated as soon as the first `-1` floor was found.
+This allowed `runningFold()` to terminate as soon as the answer was found.

-Without the conversion to a sequence, the `runningFold()` would go through the entire set of directions, which would create a huge intermediate list for long inputs.
-With the sequence, the iterations are terminated as soon as `floor` becomes `-1` and the rest of the characters in the input will not be processed.
-The sequence essentially allows us to shortcircuit the iteration.

 # Refactoring to a Sequence

 Revisiting this code in 2026, I realized I could use a sequence to represent the floors visited by Santa.
-This made both parts of the solution more symmetrical by using the same sequence as the start of their respective call chains.
+This made parts 1 and 2 more symmetrical.

 I used `generateSequence()` to create the sequence of floors visited on demand, capturing an iterator for the directions in a closure.
 This is an example of a high-order function that returns a sequence generator function.